Is politeness costing you your business expenses?

 The latest Webexpenses research has helped to kickstart a national debate on how British politeness may be affecting our businesses.

-It follows the publication of survey results showing that 78 percent of UK office managers believe that over-politeness could be costing their company money.
+It follows the publication of survey results showing that 78% of UK office managers believe that over-politeness could be costing their company money.

-The questionnaire, given anonymously, revealed that one-in-five managers admitted to not challenging expenses claims they suspected to be fraudulent.
+The questionnaire, given anonymously, revealed that one-in-five managers admitted to not challenging expense claims they suspected to be fraudulent.

-The findings were reported throughout the national media, sparking a debate on what impact British attitudes within the business community could be having on companies.
+The findings were reported throughout the national media, sparking a debate on what impact British attitudes within the business community could have on companies.

 Among the newspapers to cover the story were The Telegraph, The Independent and City A.M; along with a host of business magazines and websites.

-The research also proved to be the inspiration for Telegraph columnist Edwina Currie’s weekly column, ‘I’ll be straight with you: over-politeness is just rude’.
+The research also inspired Telegraph columnist Edwina Currie’s weekly column, ‘I’ll be straight with you: over-politeness is just rude’.

 In the column, she states:

 “The Queen, whose manners are impeccable, knows how to say things bluntly.
 After Clare Short’s phone went off during a Privy Council meeting, HM smiled and said: “Oh dear, I hope it wasn't anyone important.

 “Such straight-speaking sadly seems lacking in business.
 A recent survey revealed that nearly 80 per cent of bosses think being over-polite is costing them money.